gurundoro/ttp_challenge/README.md

 3. A user can buy shares of stock at the current price by specifying its ticker symbol and the number of shares so they wish to invest in
    * A user can only buy whole quantities of shares
    * A user can only buy share if they have enough cash in their account for a given purchase
-   * A user can only buy shares if the tiker symbol is valid
+   * A user can only buy shares if the ticker symbol is valid

 4. A user can view all transactions made to date

-5. A user can view thier portfolio with all thier stocks and their current value
+5. A user can view their portfolio with all their stocks and their current value
   * Price is based on the latest price and quantity owned for a given stock
   * Each stock owned only appears once